The 10 scariest and most abandoned places to visit in France

 • History : Founded in the 12th century, it was abandoned after the French Revolution.

-7. The Chartreuse Fort (Liège)
+7. The Fort of the Chartreuse (Liège)

-Although located in Belgium, this abandoned military fort attracts thrill seekers from all over France.
+Although located in Belgium, this abandoned military fort attracts thrill-seekers from all over France.

 • History : Built in 1817, it was abandoned in 1980.